dest1n1s/sync-rs/README.md

 - `-r, --remove`: Remove a remote configuration by name
 - `-d, --delete-override`: Enable delete mode for override paths (default: disabled)
 - `-P, --preferred`: Set this remote as the preferred one for this directory
+- `-i, --ignore`: Additional ignore files to use (can specify multiple)

 ### Examples